Keyboard shortcuts

 Run markspec profile show to inspect the active chain and its effective vocabulary:

-Active profile: @markspec/compliance-iso26262@1.0.0
+Active profile: @acme/compliance@1.0.0

 Entry types (2):